garybgenett/gary-os/README.md

      * In particular, to complete configuration of the X.Org GUI the `INPUT_DEVICES` and `VIDEO_CARDS` variables should be properly configured.
-     * Starting with `-udev`, there is a list of negated `-*` options at the end of the `USE` list which are necessary to build GaryOS via Metro.
+     * Starting with `bindist`, there is a list of negated `-*` options at the end of the `USE` list which are necessary to build GaryOS via Metro.
 All of these can/should be removed to get the full non-Metro configuration.
   4. Use all "portage" commands as usual.
      * e.g. `emerge firefox`